jylisadoney/intro-excel-1/index.md

 ---
 title: Home
 ---
-# Introduction to Excel: Part I
+# Introduction to Excel Part I: Tips, Tricks, and Strategies

 Part I of this workshop will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
 - insert basic functions

+Want to learn more?
+Visit the <li><a href="https://jylisadoney.github.io/intro-excel-2/" target="_blank">Introduction to Excel Part II: Advanced Functions, Charts, and Graphs</a></li> page.

 # Workshop Prep and Downloads